Tourduvalat/custom-scripts/sentinel-2/WIW/README.md

 ## General description of the script
 The WIW script generates water maps using the Water In Wetlands logical rule by featuring water in blue and other landscape features in natural colors.
 The maps include open-water areas, as well as water under dense vegetation cover.
-Use of the WIW script in combination of the timelapes tool provides a dynamic representation of inundation patterns, which are useful for assessing wetland extent and functions.
+Use of the WIW script in combination of the timelape tool provides a dynamic representation of inundation patterns, which are useful for assessing wetland extent and functions.

 ## Description of representative images
-WIW timelapses at the largest reed marsh in southern France from October 2018 through September 2019 (monthly interval).
+WIW timelapse at the largest reed marsh in southern France from October 2018 through September 2019 (monthly interval).

 ![WIW-chasca](Timelapse-ChaSca-12-images.gif)
 ## References